-

 What are the options available when looking to provide the entity with working capital? i.e., capital injection, loans etc.

 German law provides for various mechanisms by which working capital can be provided.
-If financing is to be provided as equity financing, this can for example be done by having the shareholders make additional equity contributions for issuance or for no issuance of shares, the letter also referred to as informal additional equity contributions.
+If financing is to be provided as equity financing, this can for example be done by having the shareholders make additional equity contributions against issuance or without issuance of shares, the latter also referred to as informal additional equity contributions.
 Debt financing is also available, provided that loans can be obtained from/granted by the shareholders, companies affiliated with the shareholders/other group companies or third parties.
-Loans provided by shareholders and their affiliates are subject to a specific regime, pursuant to which they are inferior in rank in the event of insolvency and repayments that have occurred within certain time limits prior to the debtor becoming insolvent are subject to clawback.
+Loans provided by shareholders and their affiliates are subject to a specific regime, pursuant to which they are inferior in rank in the event of insolvency and repayments that have occurred within certain time limits prior to the debtor becoming insolvent are subject to claw back.
 Converting shareholder loans into equity is generally possible, but more complex than it tends to be in other jurisdictions.
 Converting shareholder loans into equity can lead to tax issues, in particular where the fair market value of the loan receivable is lower than its face value.
-Any debt to equity swap must therefore be scrutinized.
+Any debt-to-equity swap must therefore be scrutinized.
 Mezzanine financing can also be resorted to.
 Apart from that, all other customary ways of financing are available as well, including factoring and fine trading.

 What are the processes for returning proceeds from entities? i.e., dividends, returns of capital, loans etc.

 Ordinary dividend distributions are possible.
-They will generally be based on yearly financial statements and resolved upon by the corresponding corporate body, i.e. generally the shareholders meeting or the General Meeting.
-Dividend distributions must be fed from profits, which can under certain circumstances also include amount stemming from profit or capital reserves.
+They will generally be based on yearly financial statements and resolved upon by the corresponding corporate body, i.e. generally the shareholder meeting or the General Meeting.
+Dividend distributions must be fed from profits which can, under certain circumstances, also include amounts stemming from profit or capital reserves.

 The acquisition of own shares/treasury shares by a GmbH comes with several limitations and prerequisites and would generally not be considered a customary way of financing dividends or payments to shareholders.

-It is possible to reduce the nominal share capital of a GmbH and to use the proceeds generated by such nominal share capital reduction for repayments to shareholder.
-This requires a formal procedure to be followed, with notarial involvement, official publications, etc. and is a process that will require at least one year to be accomplished.
-Against this background, it can be recommendable to structure equity contributions by shareholders such that they are divided into nominal share capital and other equity (fed through share premium or informal additional equity contributions, which are generally not subject to capital maintenance rules.
+It is possible to reduce the nominal share capital of a GmbH and to use the proceeds generated by such nominal share capital reduction for repayments to shareholders.
+This requires a formal procedure to be followed, with notarial involvement, official publications, etc. and is a process that will require at least one year to complete.
+Against this background, it can be recommendable to structure equity contributions by shareholders such that they are divided into nominal share capital and other equity (fed through share premium or informal additional equity contributions, which are generally not subject to capital maintenance rules).

 Are specific voting requirements / percentages required for specific decisions?